 Part of ensuring that Move-In Day goes smoothly involves easily knowing where you need to be on campus.
 Make sure you remember to place your color-coded card that lists your residential community on top of your dashboard when you arrive on campus.
 That way, you can be directed to the right location.
-Also, be aware of the staggered set arrival times that determine when you should arrive on campus, also found here.
+Also, be aware of the staggered set arrival times that determine when you should arrive on campus.
 Be sure to follow this guideline to avoid traffic back-ups and delays with moving in.
 Nobody likes to be stuck in traffic, am I right?

 Don’t forget to bring any tools you may need to get your room set up, like screwdrivers, thumbtacks/putty to hang wall decor (check what is appropriate for your residential building!), scissors and tape.

 Not only will this obviously make it easier to haul your belongings into your room, but it will also make it easier to meet other students moving in on your floor or in your suite.
 Say hi and introduce yourself!
 And don’t be afraid to pop by other open doors to say hello, either.
 Be friendly to everyone!